Software monitoring with CQFlexMon

 The truth, the whole truth, and nothing but the truth

-Right now, you don’t need Named User Licences but, from February 2023, these will be the only type of licences you will be able to get from Autodesk.
-Multi-user licences, or Network Licences, will no longer be available.
+From February 2023, Named User Licenses will be the only type of licences you will be able to get from Autodesk.
+Multi-user licenses, or Network Licenses, will no longer be available.

 It may not sound like a momentous event.
 You may have the view that if it looks like a licence and acts like a licence, then it must be a licence.
 Reasonable assumption.
 That’s when the questions start.
 Is it the right type of licence?
 Are you using it in the right way?
 Are you using it in the wrong way, without even being aware that you are?
 Does it matter?
 Can’t you just ask Autodesk to advise on what you need to do, what you need to swap out, and what other admin tasks do you need to take into account?